nbgsmk/XML-UXM/README.md

 - "One time" - applied only once from input excel to destination xml.
 - "Mult" - applied from input excel to several elements in the destination xml.
 - Unlimited length - there can be any number of rules.
 - Unlimited depth - xml structure can be nested and edited in depth without restrictions.
+The only restriction could be the memory and capability of the DOM processor.